This wiki was updated to MediaWiki 1.37. If you notice any issues, please report them to admin[at]opensuse.org

 With the current setting in the firewall both ports, 143 (imap) and 993 (imaps), are only accessible via localhost.
 The recommendation is that imap is only accessible from your local network and imaps from all IP-address.
 So the commands for the firewall, assuming zone public contains the network interface, are:

 The last issue is to populate the certificate files.
 The dovecot package offers a script in /usr/share/doc/packages/dovecot/mkcert.sh.
-Before you run that script you must edit the file dovecot-openssl.cnf and enter values for C, ST, L, O, CN(=imap.domain.com) and emailAddress(=postmaster@domain.com).
+Before you run that script you must edit the file dovecot-openssl.cnf and enter values for C, ST, L, O, CN(=imap.example.com) and emailAddress(=postmaster@example.com).
 The certificate you generate will have a live time of 365 days, so you may change the value of 365 at line 37 in 3650 (10 years).
 After editing these two files to suite your need, do the following:

 Dovecot also requires a file /etc/dovecot/dh.pem, which can be generated with: